Mesklin: Concept and creation

-Clement drew inspiration from astronomical work published in 1943 by Kaj Aage Gunnar Strand, whose analysis of the motion of the two known stars in the 61 Cygni system indicated the presence of a third, unseen object of relatively small size and mass.
+Clement drew inspiration from astronomical work published in Publications of the Astronomical Society of the Pacific by Kaj Aage Gunnar Strand in 1943.
+Strand's analysis of the motion of the two known stars in the 61 Cygni system suggested the presence of a third, unseen object of relatively small size and mass.
 This was the first evidence—albeit indirect—of what might be an extrasolar planet; the discovery has since come to be regarded as likely erroneous.
+(Note: See 61 Cygni and Exoplanet for further details.)
 Clement used what was thought to be known about the object, dubbed 61 Cygni C by astronomers, and tried to create an interesting setting for a story within those bounds.
+The magazine Astounding Science Fiction had published a nonfiction article on the apparent discovery in the July 1943 issue—"The World of 61 Cygni C" by Robert S. Richardson, who also published fiction under the pseudonym Philip Latham—and Clement may have used Richardson's work in addition to Strand's.

-The observed mass of the object, at approximately 16 Jupiter-masses, meant that it was expected to be somewhat smaller than Uranus as a result of gravitational compression.
+The calculated mass of the object, at approximately 16 Jupiter masses, meant it was expected to be somewhat smaller than Uranus as a result of gravitational compression.
 At the time, it was unclear whether the object would behave more like a very low-mass and faint star (a brown dwarf) or a high-mass planet (Super-Jupiter); Clement elected to depict Mesklin as the latter in order to be able to use it as a setting for his story.
 Given this size and mass, the surface gravity would be about 300 times Earth gravity (300 g).
 Clement decided to reduce the effective gravity by providing the planet with a rapid rate of rotation to make it possible for humans to land on it in the story.
 He settled on an effective equatorial gravity of 3 g and worked backwards from there to calculate the spin that would result in the centrifugal force necessary to offset the correct amount of the planet's gravitational pull.
 A high rate of rotation was deemed plausible given what was known about planet formation and the fact that the more massive planets in the Solar System spin more rapidly than the less massive ones such as Earth.
-The rapid spin also meant that Mesklin would have to be significantly flattened due to its matter being redistributed over time as a result of that same centrifugal force.
+The rapid spin also meant that Mesklin would be significantly flattened by the centrifugal force, which over time would redistribute its matter away from the poles and towards the equator.